petermr/tigr2ess/crops/rice/CreatingRiceDictionary(optional).md

 ## Purpose of Tutorial

-Documentation over creation of dictionary files for rice varietis.
+Documentation over creation of dictionary files for rice varieties.

 ## Resources and software required